ZeldOcarina/nu-dentistry/dental-emergency.md

   overlay_size: center
   heading: WE’RE ALWAYS HERE FOR YOU
   text:
-  superheading: PAINFUL PROBLEMS DON’T HAVE TO MEAN PAINFUL SOLUTIONS.
+  superheading: PAINFUL PROBLEMS DON’T HAVE TO MEAN PAINFUL SOLUTIONS
   button:
     text: Request an appointment
     url: ''